Connect with us

 #15.
 Loyalties to Toronto Went Right Out the Window

-What a lot of Toronto fans probably won’t tell you (or maybe they don’t know), is that he actually took a bit of a pot shot at the team prior to the NHL draft where he was selected by the Edmonton Oilers and it’s clear his allegiances to his old childhood team don’t run all that deep.
+What many Toronto fans probably won’t tell you—or perhaps don’t realize—is that McDavid took a bit of a jab at the team before the NHL draft, where he was selected by the Edmonton Oilers.
+It’s clear that his allegiance to his childhood team isn’t as deep as some might expect.

-During an interview in 2015, he was asked if it would be hard switching loyalties if he were drafted by anyone other than Toronto and he unequivocally said, “Not very hard.
-Your loyalty goes to the team you’re playing for and with the Leafs and how they’ve been playing of late, it’s hard to be a Leafs fan.”
+In a 2015 interview, McDavid was asked if switching loyalties would be difficult if he were drafted by a team other than the Toronto Maple Leafs.
+He responded candidly, saying, “Not very hard.
+Your loyalty goes to the team you’re playing for, and with the Leafs and how they’ve been playing of late, it’s hard to be a Leafs fan.”

 Essentially, McDavid was giving the political answer, but in doing so, took a shot at the Maple Leafs’ inability to win.